Hurricane Eta and Iota quick facts

 Man walks amongst widespread destruction in the Bahamas in 2019, following hurricane Dorian

-The 2020 Atlantic Hurricane season has broken records for all the wrong reasons, with a whopping 30 named storms.
+The 2020 Atlantic Hurricane season broke records for all the wrong reasons, with a whopping 30 named storms.
 13 of them, including Eta and Iota, became hurricanes.

 When the regular list of 21 names ended with Tropical Storm Wilfred in September 2020, the Greek alphabet was used.

-This is only the second time the Greek alphabet has been used to name storms.
+This was only the second time the Greek alphabet has been used to name storms.
 The first was during the 2005 Atlantic hurricane season, where the last-named storm was Zeta.

 Hurricanes Explained